 1.5 AIMS AND OBJECTIVES OF THE POLICY

 The Gambia College will strive to be an example of an efficient and effective QA system development in The Gambia.
-The Gambia College in this QA framework has adopted Quality as fitness for purpose": a concept that stresses the need to meet or conform to generally accepted standards such as those defined by an accreditation or quality assurance body, the focus being on the efficiency of the processes at work in the institution or programme in fulfilling the stated, given objectives and mission goals are the key drivers of a fitness for P purpose model of quality assurance.
+The Gambia College in this QA framework has adopted Quality as “fitness for purpose": a concept that stresses the need to meet or conform to generally accepted standards such as those defined by an accreditation or quality assurance body, the focus being on the efficiency of the processes at work in the institution or programme in fulfilling the stated, given objectives and mission goals are the key drivers of a fitness for purpose model of quality assurance.
 They need to be set clearly and explicitly, and in ways that can be operationalized effectively.
 They set the framework for planning, monitoring and measuring outcomes.
 They also facilitate communication with stakeholders such as employer, industry, government, students and parents

-The Quality Management Policy aim to support the Gambia Colleges efforts to achieve its Mission and Vision through development and implementation of academic and professional programmes that meet national, regional and international standards.
+The Quality Management Policy aim to support the Gambia College’s efforts to achieve its Mission and Vision through development and implementation of academic and professional programmes that meet national, regional and international standards.

 The objectives of the Quality Management Policy include the following:-